 Getting ready to install PyTorch

 Welcome back to this series on neural network programming with PyTorch.
-In this post, we are going to cover the needed prerequisites for installing PyTorch.
-Installing PyTorch is pretty easy, so without further ado, let's get it done.
+In this episode, we are going to cover the needed prerequisites for installing PyTorch.
+Without further ado, let's get started.

 Installing PyTorch with Anaconda and Conda